 Lady in Red

-Even after six seasons, a very successful first film, and a sequel that we’d rather not discuss, SJP’s style never failed to impress.
-While the actress rarely wore red on the red carpet, she managed to showcase volume, the 80s, and unexpected detailing with this striking ensemble.
+Even after six seasons, a very successful first film, and a sequel we’d rather not discuss, SJP’s style never fails to impress.
+While the actress rarely wears red on the red carpet, she managed to showcase volume, the 80s, and unexpected detailing with this striking ensemble.

 Sparkles?
 Check.
 Fringe?
 Check.
 A magnificent Gabriela Hearst bag?
 Check again!
 Taking a cue from her on-screen personality when it comes to a statement party look, Parker isn’t one to shy away from trying something bold.